 The first step is to identify whether the loan is issued by the Federal government or through private sources such as a bank or financial institution.
 If it is from a bank, the interest rates are generally lower.
 If it’s from private sources, you’re likely have high interest rates.

-If your interest rates are high, we recommend you to shop around for a better rate, and refinance.
+When your interest rates are high, we recommend you to shop around for a better rate, and refinance.
 There are several agents like LendEDU or Nerd Wallet.
-You need to know the terms and conditions (remaining amount, interest rates, payment options etc) before you start the process.
+However, you need to know the terms and conditions (remaining amount, interest rates, payment options etc) before you start the process.

 Step 2: Identify whether you qualify for Federal Student Loan Forgiveness Program